Flyin’ to the Hoop returns to Kettering

-KETTERING, Ohio (WDTN) – Twenty thousand people are expected arrive in Kettering for Flyn to the Hoop.
+KETTERING, Ohio (WDTN) – Twenty thousand people are expected arrive in Kettering for Flyin’ to the Hoop.
 The high school basketball invitational pumps big money into the area.

 Thirty-eight teams will play 20 games over the course of four days.
 Flyin’ to the Hoop is expected to bring in nearly $2 million to area businesses this year.